Tinkerforge/generators/uc/beta/README_EN.txt

     - High level callbacks are not supported.
       "Normal" callbacks will only be delivered if you commmunicate periodically with the device.
-      Instead of other function calls, you can use the int tf_[device]_callback_tick(TF_[device] *[device], uint32_t timeout_us);
+      To receive callbacks for all devices with at least one registered handler, you can use int tf_hal_callback_tick(TF_HalContext *hal, uint32_t timeout_us);
-      function, that blocks for the given time in microseconds and receives and delivers callbacks.
+      This function  blocks for the given time in microseconds and receives and delivers callbacks.
+      This function can be called with a timeout of 0 to poll for one immediatly available callback.

+      If the default round-robin scheduling is not useful, you can use the device specific functions with the folloing pattern:
+      int tf_[device]_callback_tick(TF_[device] *[device], uint32_t timeout_us);
+      These functions work the same way, but only on the passed device.

     - Callbacks always receive a pointer to the sending device as first parameter:
       The documented input value callback of the IO4 2.0 has the signature void callback(TF_IO4V2 *device, uint8_t channel, bool changed, bool value, void *user_data)